-An estimate of the waste composition for the Sechelt Landfill was carried out by Golder Associates Ltd in 2008, and Dillon Consulting Ltd. in 2014.
-A summary of the results from the study are presented in Table 4.3 and Table 4.4, respectively.
+An estimate of the waste composition for the Sechelt Landfill was carried out by Golder Associates Ltd in 2008, Dillon Consulting Ltd. in 2014 and XCG in 2023.
+A summary of the results from the study are presented in Table 4.3 Table 4.4 and Table 4.5, respectively.